Heban-7/defect-detection/README.md

 This repository contains the full analysis for the defect detection model assessment

-The primary goal is to determine an optimal confidence threshold for the model and provide concrete, data-driven recommendations for future improvement.
+The primary goal is to determine an optimal confidence threshold for the model and provide data-driven recommendations for future improvement.

 ## Repository Structure